ABS — What is ABS?

-ABS increases friction by preventing wheel lock up
+ABS brakes work by increasing friction and preventing wheel lock up

 A tire creates the most friction with the road when it is slowing down.
 The instant the wheel locks up and the tire begins to skid across the pavement, it loses most of its traction with the road.
 In effect, there’s high initial friction that generates enough heat to melt the rubber tire.
 From that point on, the tire has almost no traction as it is skidding on a film of liquefied rubber.